How Commitment and Consistency Influences Behaviour

-Consistency is generally regarded as a highly desirable personality trait in our culture.
+Consistency is a highly desirable personality trait in our culture.
 When people don’t appear consistent they are often seen as indecisive and two-faced.
 The negative perception of inconsistency reinforces the belief that consistency is a valuable characteristic to portray.

-However, Cialdini also noted that such is our desire to be consistent that people sometimes act without thinking and abandon strongly held beliefs in order to stubbornly follow a consistent path.
+However, Cialdini also noted that people sometimes act without thinking.
+They abandon strongly held beliefs in order to stubbornly follow a consistent path.
 He argues that a commitment can change our self-image and force us to act contrary to our own best interests.

 “When it occurs unthinkingly, consistency can be disastrous.
 Nonetheless, even blind consistency has its attractions” – Robert Cialdini, Influence.

-In this sense commitment and consistency can can sometimes lead to undesirable behaviour as people strive to be consistent almost without regard for the consequence.
+In this sense commitment and consistency can sometimes lead to undesirable behaviour.
+People strive to be consistent almost without regard for the consequence.

 Why does consistency become a habit?